flintlib/arb/doc/source/using.rst

 have a complexity of `|t|^{\alpha}` where the best known value for `\alpha` is about `0.3`.
-Input with large `|t|` is most likely to be given deliberately by users with the explicit intent of evaluationg the zeta function itself, so the evaluation is not cut off automatically.
+Input with large `|t|` is most likely to be given deliberately by users with the explicit intent of evaluating the zeta function itself, so the evaluation is not cut off automatically.